georgeduckett/searchingforpi/README.md

 npm run dev
 ```

-Then open http://localhost:5173/pi-visualiser/ in your browser.
+Then open http://localhost:5173/ in your browser.

-Hot-module replacement is enabled, so edits to `.ts` and `.css` files
-reflect immediately in the browser.
+Hot-module replacement is enabled, so edits to `.ts` and `.css` files reflect immediately in the browser.

+### Debug configuration

+The VSCode launch configuration (`.vscode/launch.json`) automatically runs a TypeScript check before starting the dev server.
+If TypeScript errors are found, the debug session will not start, allowing you to catch type errors early.

 ### Build for production